pipelight/doc.pipelight/guide/the_story.md

 # The Automation for newbies

+People will usualy automate a process beginning with Bash, then python and install a Continuous Development tool.

 I made Pipelight because I needed more than shell script to deploy my software.
 But I couldn't find a cicd tool that suit my need.